mackerelio/mkr/README.md

 mkr retire <hostId> ...
 ```

-### Examples (on host running mackerel-agent)
+### Examples (on hosts running mackerel-agent)

-You can omit specifing <hostId> and MACKEREL_APIKEY.
-mkrrefers /var/lib/mackerel-agent/id and /etc/mackerel-agent/mackerel-agent.conf instead of specifing <hostId>.
+Specifing the <hostId> and MACKEREL_APIKEY is not necessary because mkr refers to /var/lib/mackerel-agent/id and /etc/mackerel-agent/mackerel-agent.conf instead of specifying manually.

 ```
 mkr status